Regular Expression

 Similarly, when regular expressions are processed by certain languages, we need

-to provide the regular expression enclosed between /
+to provide the regular expression enclosed between /, they are not part of

 regular expression but required by the parser to identify regex.